Certificate of Sponsorship (COS)

 2. Select "Defined CoS" from Workers screen

-4. Verify information accuracy and submit application
+4. Check information and submit

-5. Await UKVI decision (typically 1 working day)
+5. UKVI will decide (1 working day)

 For Undefined CoS Assignment: